 Data Port 0, 1, and RO usually provide a Binding Table Index (BTI) to specify a surface in the BTS address model.
 The special entry 255 is used to reference Stateless A32 or A64 address model, and the special entry 254 is used to reference the SLM address model.

-The special entry 252 is used to reference bindless resource operation.
-When 252 is used, the surface is identified by the SSO (Surface State Offset) field.
+The special entry 251-252 is used to reference bindless resource operation.
+The surface is identified by the SSO (Surface State Offset) field.
 That field is encoded in the SENDS instruction's extended descriptor using indirect register addressing.